Tochi-Orams/kanban-js/README.md

 So, the task complete doesn't appear in the list of task completed

 ## TO DO
-[ ] : add features for editing task
+[ ] : The box of Task's completed only appear when one task is complete [ ] : add features for editing task
 [ ] : remove svgEdit and svgSave when task is complete [ ] : stylized the card-container, list-item